 TUESDAY 12TH MAY 2026 – TIM O’BRIEN – “THE LAST POST AT RAF NEWTON”

-TUESDAY 9TH JUNE 2026 – SARA DELLER – “THE SLEEPER TRAIN TO HARIDWAR”
+TUESDAY 9TH JUNE 2026 – SARA DELLAR – “THE SLEEPER TRAIN TO HARIDWAR”

 TUESDAY 14TH JULY 2026 – STEPHEN BOOTH – “THE PSYCHOLOGY OF MURDER”